Arno65/Advent-of-Code-2021/README.md

 Day 15 has a Swift solution. \
 I have a Haskell solution, fast enough for part 1 but much too slow for part 2.

+Day 16 has a Haskell solution. \
+Evaluation and pattern matching work so good together.